gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-yaml-tag-picker.md

 ---

-YAML Tag Picker is an extension for the [Nova editor](https://nova.app) that allows you to easily select tags for the YAML front matter in your blog posts.
+YAML Tag Picker allows you to easily select tags for the front matter in your blog posts.
 It scans your existing posts for tags and presents them in a Choice Palette, making it easy to maintain consistent tagging across your blog.

-You can select multiple tags one after another; when you're done choose "Finish Selection" or press the `Esc` key to insert all selected tags into the document.
+You can select multiple tags one after another; when you're done choose "Finish Selection" or pressing the `Esc` key.

 Each tag is inserted on a new line, prefixed with a hyphen and a space: